-Not only should you be concerned about the amount of chemicals in fast food, but you should also consider the high levels of saturated and trans fats, as well as the sky-high sodium levels that will send your blood pressure sky-rocketing.
+Not only should you be concerned about the number of chemicals in fast food, but you should also consider the high levels of saturated and trans fats, as well as the sky-high sodium levels that will send your blood pressure sky-rocketing.
 Fast food restaurants use trans fats because they keep foods fresh longer and give them a less greasy feel.
-Trans fats can also lead to diabetes, obesity, high cholesterol, heart disease, stroke and high blood pressure.
+Trans fats can also lead to diabetes, obesity, high cholesterol, heart disease, stroke, and high blood pressure.

 It may seem odd that the ingredient list of fast food is also found in everyday cosmetic products like shampoo, hair conditioner, soap and moisturizers.
 In fact, some of these chemicals have been banned by countries like China because of their harmful effects – why is America not following through?
-You have the choice, however, so making the choice of ditching fast food and switching to whole, fresh, un-processed foods may be in the best interest of your body, mind & spirit.
+You have the choice, however, so making the choice of ditching fast food and switching to whole, fresh, unprocessed foods may be in the best interest of your body, mind & spirit.

 1. Sodium Stearoyl Lactylate

 Found in shampoo and soap, as well as in the bread products at all fast food joints.

 Reasoning for use in fast food: ‘dough conditioner’ even though bread does not require this, and has been made without SSL for thousands of years.

 Found in skin products and hair conditioner (used as stabilizer), and in Taco Bell’s bacon ranch sauce, Arby’s light Italian dressing and Burger King’s tartar sauce.

 Reasoning for use in fast food: flavour protectant in fast food sauces, dips and dressings

 3. Ammonium Glycyrrhizin